 Though we all want to find Mr. Right, it is imperative to teach our teenage daughters that it not easy to do so and that no one is perfect.
 That is why we, as parents, are here to guide and give them the support they need from us.
 However, if you have a teenager who you think is dating the wrong person and they won’t listen to you, you may wish to seek help with online counseling to learn ways on how to address the issue.
 Anyway…

 Below are the top 7 pointers which we can give to them in choosing their Mr. Right:

-- Be patient.
+7. Be patient.
 Rome was not built in a day.
-It may take some time to discover what appeals to you and why.
-You may make a few friends and even break a heart or two.
-You may get hurt.
-Keep at it.
+It may take some time to discover what appeals to you and why it does.
+You can make a few friends on the side and even break hearts.
+You will get hurt, but keep at it.
 There are good men out there.
-You simply need to know where to look.
-If, however, you feel your relationship with Mr. Right is breaking down, you may want to contact a leading counseling firm like BetterHelp for advice.
+You simply need to wait for the right man to arrive.
+(If, however, you feel your relationship with Mr. Right is breaking you down, you may want to contact a leading online counseling firm for advice.)